threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/arrangements.md

 from tdw.ordinal_direction import OrdinalDirection from tdw.cardinal_direction import CardinalDirection from tdw.librarian import SceneLibrarian

-"""
-Add a kitchen counter to the scene.
-"""

 # Get the scene name, record, and the region where the kitchen counter will be added.
 scene_name = "mm_craftroom_2a"